NervanaSystems/ngraph-tf/README.md

 # Bridge TensorFlow* to run on Intel® nGraph™ backends

-This directory contains the code needed to build a TensorFlow plugin that can be used with Intel® nGraph™. nGraph is an [open-source C++ library, compiler and runtime] that provides developers with the means to train and run DNN models efficiently on custom backends: GPU, CPU, and custom silicon.
+This directory contains the code needed to build a TensorFlow plugin that can be used with Intel® nGraph™. nGraph is an [open-source C++ library, compiler and runtime] that provides developers with the means to train and run DNN models or workloads efficiently on custom backends: GPU, CPU, and custom silicon.

 ## Linux instructions

 There are a few ways you can run nGraph with TensorFlow.
 They are described in the following section.

-## Option 1: Build nGraph bridge from source using existing TensorFlow installation
+## Option 1: Build nGraph bridge from source using

 1. Install TensorFlow using the instructions from the TensorFlow web site https://www.tensorflow.org/install/install_linux

-2. Now clone the `ngraph-tf` repo and go to the `ngraph-tf` directory
+2. Clone the `ngraph-tf` repo and go to the `ngraph-tf` directory

     ```
     git clone https://github.com/NervanaSystems/ngraph-tf.git